Managing exceptions from KSPM security control rules

 - Rules: List of rules subject to exception.

-- Author: User who created the exception.
+- Author: User who created the exception, along with the date and time of its creation.

 Creating an exception